AnimatedLEDStrip/animatedledstrip.github.io/client-libraries.md

 ## Creating a New Client Library

-This is an overview of how the communication part of a client should work, with things such as:
+This is an overview of what should be included in the client library, such as:

 - Classes that should be created
 - HTTP Endpoints to communicate with